Vesa-Matti Loiri: Musician

 Ynjevi was a real work.
 And I put my all into it at night, once I was free from the theater.

 — Loiri about his fourth studio album.

 As a singer, Vesa-Matti Loiri is known for interpreting Finnish schlager music and songs set to the poems of Eino Leino.
-His repertoire also includes humorous songs, folk-style interpretations of Finnish rock classics, and Christmas carols.
+His repertoire also includes humorous songs, Carl Michael Bellman's drinking songs, folk-style interpretations of Finnish rock classics, and Christmas carols.
 Loiri's first single, released in 1968, was the humorous Saiskos pluvan?, followed by around 40 singles, the last being "Eilen kun mä tiennyt en" (2016), a duet with Paula Koivuniemi.
 In the 2000s, Loiri slowed his work pace due to health issues, and music took precedence over films in his career.

 Adding the letter "P" to the beginning of words became known as "ploirism", spreading even among schoolchildren.
 This trend led to subpar essay grades.
 The phrase "Plupa" carries a deeper meaning, mocking Finnish men's difficulty initiating conversations on the dance floor.
 Loiri used his comedy to highlight Finnish customs' oddities, such as the popularity of the tango, which he viewed as a sign of poor musical taste.
-He parodied the genre with songs like "Lankon tango" and "Vie minut minne tahdot", the latter being so skillful a parody that it was not always recognized as satire.
+He parodied the genre with songs like "Lankon tango" and "Vie minut minne tahdot", the latter being so skilful a parody that it was not always recognized as satire.
 According to Loiri, Finns do not understand parody unless it is very overt.

 Loiri also played the flute, particularly jazz, and his debut album, 4+20 (1971), was almost entirely instrumental.
 It includes a rendition of Oskar Merikanto's "Itkevä huilu" (lit.
 'Weeping flute').
 Loiri performed frequently at Pori Jazz, debuting in 1974.

 The first pressing of 4+20 was limited to about 4,000 copies, with reissues appearing only in the 2010s.
-The original album became a collector's favorite, fetching high prices.
+The original album became a collector's favourite, fetching high prices.
 Loiri's second album, Vesku Suomesta, released in 1972, featured jazz-inspired renditions of folk songs.
 He had not yet found his style as a recording artist, as evidenced by his next two albums.
 The 1973 release Veskunoita was a comedy album, while the 1974 Merirosvokapteeni Ynjevi Lavankopoksahdus was a children's album.
 A critic from Ilta-Sanomat described Vesku Suomesta as "immature", blaming the album's producers while acknowledging Loiri's singing voice.

 In the early 1980s, Loiri transitioned from performing in restaurants to large concert halls.
 In the spring of 1980, he performed at the Finlandia Hall, interpreting, among others, Leino's poems.
 That same year, Loiri represented Finland in the Eurovision Song Contest with "Huilumies", composed specifically for him by Aarno Raninen.
 The song finished last in the final with six points.